 Today, there are many ways to describe relationships.
 The queer community has embraced many nuances to sexuality, and more broadly, society has been more ready to have conversations about monogamy.
-While everyone may have heard the term polygamy, the idea of "polyamory" may be more difficult to understand.
-Here are the differences.
+So what's the difference between polyamory and polygamy—two different relationship types with very similar names?

 Polygamy is illegal in the United States, although in many countries and religions having more than one spouse is not illegal.

 Polyamory is usually not related to a religion and is unrelated to marriage, although some polyamorous people are married or have participated in commitment ceremonies with their partners.
-Polyamory means having multiple loving relationships, usually, but not always sexual.
-Unlike polygamy, people in polyamorous relationships stress the importance of open communication and equal relationships between partners whether male or female.
+Polyamory means having multiple loving relationships, usually, but they're not necessarily sexual.
+People in polyamorous relationships stress the importance of open communication and equal relationships between partners whether male or female.
 Usually all parties involved know about the other partners and choose to be in those relationships.
-While polygamists are typically heterosexual, many various sexualities can come together in a polyamorous relationship.
+While polygamists are typically heterosexual, many sexualities can come together in a polyamorous relationship.

 People have open relationships for a variety of reasons.
 In the feminist community of the '70s, monogamy and marriage were sometimes seen as patriarchal constructs and being open to relationships with more than one person was viewed as counter-culture, radical, and feminist.
 Some people find that one person can't meet all of their needs and they choose to be involved with multiple partners.
 Polyamory can also describe a relationship where more than two people are in a relationship together.